List of VeggieTales characters: Bacon Bill

 Bacon Bill (introduced 2015) is an eccentric piece of bacon and a rocket scientist.
 He owns a shark rocket and is the grandson of an old friend of Pa Grape's.
-He sees Larry as "big brother" figure and the two eventually become very good friends.
+Bill sees Larry as "big brother" figure and the two eventually become very good friends.
 He only appears in VeggieTales in the House and VeggieTales in the City, leaving the house in the latter series to take over his grandfather's giant candy factory.

 Bill is notable for being the first non-produce food character in the VeggieTales franchise.